YuboZhangPKU/ERICA/README.md

 -P2 H_m_amaryllis_1,H_m_amaryllis_2,H_m_amaryllis_3,H_m_amaryllis_4 \
 -P3 H_t_thelxinoe_1,H_t_thelxinoe_2,H_t_thelxinoe_3,H_t_thelxinoe_4 \
 -P4 H_ethilla_1,H_ethilla_2,H_ethilla_3,H_ethilla_4

+# five-taxon model
+python vcf2MSA.py \
+-i test/five_pop_test.vcf.gz \
+-r test/five_pop_test.fasta \
+-o test/five_pop_test \
+-f haplo \
+-P1 GP39,GP77,GP536,GP640,GP761-1 \
+-P2 Nipponbare,HP14,HP44,HP48,HP314,HP103,HP45,UR28 \
+-P3 W1943,W3095-2,Orufi,W3078-2 \
+-P4 W0170,W1698,W1754,W0123-1,Oniva \
+-P5 Obart
 ```

 #### Using the trained CNN models

-As mentioned above, the scripts `ERICAPrediction.py` use 32 or 40 sequence alignment as input.
+As mentioned above, the script `ERICAPrediction.py` use 32 or 40 sequence alignments as input, and the `--Input` argument specifies the path of input MSA files.
+If the path is a directory, all of the files existed in this directory will be analyzed.
+The parameter after the argument `--Tasks` specifies the number of jobs running in parallel.
 The output of `vcf2MSA.py` can be used as input in this step directly.

-The programs require the model `multiprocessing` and `tensorflow`.
+The program requires the model `multiprocessing` and `tensorflow`.

-The batch versions are four_population_prediction_MT.py and five_population_prediction_MT.py.
-They are useful when more than one input file needs to be analyzed.
-The parameter after the argument -T specifies the number of threads that the program will be using.
-With these two scripts, all the files that exist in the input directory will be analyzed.

 `ERICAPrediction.py` has the following options:
 - __-h, --help__